sentinel-group/sentinel-website/docs/en-us/quick-start.md

 ## 3. Define Rules

-If we want to limit the access times of the resource, we can define rules.
+To limit the QPS of the resources, we could add flow rules.
 The following code defines a rule that limits access to the reource to 20 times per second at the maximum.

 ```java
 List<FlowRule> rules = new ArrayList<FlowRule>();